 Indeed, celebrating success is crucial for keeping your employees motivated.
 Show them that you appreciate what they do and want to see more of it.
-After all, working together for a common aim is great but achieving it feels even better.
+After all, working together for a common aim is great, but achieving it and celebrating this feels even better.

 Everyone wants to have a stable life and feel like they can rely on what they have at the moment.
 This is why providing your employees with a sense of security will make them more motivated to work harder and better.